pytorch/pytorch/docs/source/onnx.rst

 When exporting a custom operator, you can specify the custom domain version using the ``custom_opsets`` dictionary at export.
 If not specified, the custom opset version defaults to 1.

+NOTE: Be careful to align the opset version mentioned in the above example, and make sure they are consumed in exporter step.

 C++ Operators
 ~~~~~~~~~~~~~